 Metacognition and competence in one's mother tongue and the target language may be enhanced in small-group discussions of 21st Century English literary texts by raising questions like these for other members of the group to answer:

-1. What's the English word for?
+- 1. What's the English word for?

-2. How would you express this in English ?
+- 2. How would you express this in English?

-3. What in our native language is expressed in these Englis h lines of

-instructions mentioned in the?
+- 3. What in our native language is expressed in these English lines or instructions mentioned in the \\\\\\?